robertxulu9/Animal-Kingdom/README.md

-this API is to perform CRUD functions
+This API performs CRUD functions

 I use Postman to perform these actions to the postgresql database